 These tools are optional but can significantly reduce development time and catch issues early.

-Deploy the API to a publicly accessible environment.
+Deploy the API to a publicly accessible environment secured with HTTPS (TLS 1.2 or higher).

 Once your API is live and internally tested, provide Reach with your API’s base URL along with the OAuth 2.0 client credentials (client ID and client secret).